cortexrd/Knack-Toolkit-Library/README.md

     Form Persistence.

-8)  **spinnerWatchDog**: Will detect when the spinner runs for too long, based on your timeout value, and allows your App to take action - typically reload the page.
+8)  **spinnerWatchDog**: Will detect when the spinner runs for too long, based on your timeout value, and allows your app to take action - typically reload the page.

 # Advanced Features

 These features are considered \"advanced\" in the sense that they require additional setup.
-Also, some of them can provide communication between various parts of your App, thus leveraging quite powerful administration features.
+Also, some of them can provide communication between various parts of your app, thus leveraging quite powerful administration features.

 Here\'s the list: